 - managed investment schemes or mortgage financing undertaken by a law firm (e.g. money entrusted to a lawyer to invest in mortgages).

-- legal services which have been provided (Refer to Complaints for information about how the VLSB+C can assist with disputes about legal costs).
+- legal services provided by your lawyer (Refer to Complaints for information about how we can assist with disputes about legal costs).

 - financial services where an Australian Financial Services Licence was required (e.g. a lawyer is selling an insurance policy), or where the lawyer/law practice was an authorised representative of others who carry on a financial services business.

 Yes, depending on the circumstances.
 If we believe your claim should be made in another Australian jurisdiction, we will forward it to the relevant authority.

 There may be another, more appropriate way for you to recover your loss, such as speaking directly with the lawyer involved or commencing proceedings against the lawyer for professional negligence, or against another person if they received your trust money from the law practice.
 We may ask you to try this before making a claim with us.
 We will let you know as soon as possible if you need to do this and what you need to do.

 It may also be that these other ways to pursue your loss may give you a better outcome than a Fidelity Fund claim, as the fund can only return to you the trust money you have lost, not any other losses that may have resulted from the default.

 Something to remember is that the claim form is a statutory declaration, so only you – and not your lawyer – are responsible for ensuring the content is accurate before signing it.

 We will review your claim and make an assessment, which may involve us conducting an investigation.
 We may ask you for more information if needed.

 We will consider your compensation claim and make a decision if it should be paid in full, partly paid or not paid, we will explain our reasons why.